argentlabs/argent-gifting-contracts/README.md

 ## Cancelling Gifts

-Gifts can be canceled by the sender provided that they have not been claimed yet.
+Gifts can be cancelled by the sender provided that they have not been claimed yet.
 The sender will retrieve both the `gift_amount` and the `fee_amount` they deposited for that gift.

 For more details please see the `cancelGift` function at [Cancel example](./lib/claim.ts).